 There are variations to the keto diet, however typically, these diets require that only about 5% of your calories come from carbohydrates.

-Calculate Calorie Intake
+Step One: Calculate Calorie Intake

 The first step to calculate keto macros is to determine how many calories you require on a daily basis.
 Your calorie needs are based on your total daily energy expenditure (TDEE), which is calculated by multiplying your basal metabolic rate (BMR) by an activity factor.